Save yourself some manual labor and time and invest in a letter folding machine.

 Feeding system folding machines are the more popular of the two and cheaper.
 A good pneumatic folding machine costs $500 or more, while a good feeding system folding machine starts at around $150.
 Unless you are in the printing business, you won't need a heavy-duty machine that costs thousands of dollars.
 Your everyday small or midsize business can benefit from a folding machine that costs less than $200 or, in many cases, less than $100.

-Both types of machines work by feeding air of some sort with friction or they utilize an air-controlled suction wheel.
+Both types of machines work by feeding air of some sort with friction or utilize an air-controlled suction wheel.
 Certain models have a table or rollers that push paper through to be folded.
 The paper is separated by air that blows through it.

-What to Look for in a Letter Folding Machine
+What to look for in a letter folding machine

 Next, be sure to consider the size of the paper you'll be folding.
 Most machines have a minimum and maximum paper size.
-Typically, folders that handle oversized paper cost more (something you won't need to worry about just folding letters).
+Typically, folders that handle oversized paper cost more (something you won't need to worry about if you're just folding letters).
 Since time is money in business, any folder that can fold fast is worth looking at.
-Some of the best-selling folding machines have a folding speed of 4,000-plus sheets per hour.
+Some of the bestselling folding machines have a folding speed of 4,000-plus sheets per hour.

 - Accordion fold – Z-shaped